-- 8.8 Table 8.2 below highlights the preferred sites that are proposed for residential development over the plan period, as set out in Policy H1 (Sites proposed for residential development) of the draft Local Plan. - 8.9 As highlighted in Policy H2 (Cross-boundary development opportunity Stamford North), Part of Stamford North (Quarry Farm) is allocated for development as part of a larger development opportunity extending eastwards known as Stamford North.
-The majority of this development site is allocated in South Kesteven District. - 8.10 In addition to the below, the emerging Uppingham Neighbourhood Plan (which is currently undergoing independent examination) has allocated in the region of 513 dwellings in the town.
-RCC have set a minimum target of 316 dwellings in the town.
+- 8.7 Table 8.2 below highlights the preferred sites that are proposed for residential development over the plan period, as set out in Policy H1 (Sites proposed for residential development) of the Pre-Submission Local Plan. - 8.8 As highlighted in Policy H2 (Cross-boundary development opportunity Stamford North), Part of Stamford North (Quarry Farm) is allocated for development as part of a larger development opportunity extending eastwards known as Stamford North.
+The majority of this development site is allocated in South Kesteven District. - 8.9 In addition to the below, RCC have set a minimum target of 314 dwellings for Uppingham Town.
+Allocations will come forward through the emerging Uppingham Neighbourhood Plan, which will likely exceed the minimum target.

-Table 8.2 Preferred sites proposed for residential development
+Table 8.2: Proposed site allocations for residential development

 Site Number of dwellings Brownfield or greenfield

-Oakham Total 225 Mix
+Oakham Total 94 Greenfield

-Tim Norton Motors 19 Brownfield

-Land South of Brooke Road 140 Greenfield

-Land South of Stamford Road 66 Greenfield
+Land South of Stamford Road 94 Greenfield

-Uppingham Total 316 N/A
+Uppingham Total 314 N/A

-Larger Villages Total 184 Mix
+Larger Villages Total 124 Mix

-Officer's Mess, Edith Weston 90 Brownfield
+Officer's Mess, Edith Weston 85 Brownfield

-Easson Garage, Cottesmore 8 Brownfield

-Main Street, Empingham 6 Brownfield
+Whitwell Road South, Empingham 28 Greenfield

-Land South West of Belmesthorpe Lane, Ryhall 12 Brownfield
+Land South West of Belmesthorpe Lane, Ryhall 11 Brownfield

-Land at Main Street, Cottesmore 8 Greenfield
+Stamford Total 650 Greenfield

+Part of Stamford North (Quarry Farm) 650 Greenfield

+Total Supply 1,182 Mix